Boomerangs & Poachers – Construction Labor Is Hard To Find

 As for finding labor, most of the old methods don’t work anymore.
 Sometimes you can go to “pay by the week motels” and the manager will know who is actively looking for work, but in reality, Facebook seems to be as good as anywhere these days.
 Bryon’s best method is to turn his crew into recruiters for him.

-Bryon finds installers want to be their own boss and can be almost like gypsies.
+Bryon finds installers want to be their own boss.
 For him, trying to lock them in or control them doesn’t work.
 While we were at his shop, one of the guys another contractor had lured away with the promise of more money, came in asking for his job back.
 The other company did pay more but started him off with only two-story projects, so he was getting home after his kids went to bed.
 When he worked for Bryon, he was always home before 4:00 and got to have dinner with his kids.
 Bryon welcomed him and said he had worked for him the next day.
 The best part though… The guy brought another installer back with him!
 Bryon had another installer decide to buy his own equipment and become his competition.
 He came back to work and wound up selling his equipment to Bryon.
 The point is, they want to be independent, and Bryon never gets upset about it.
 He figures, let them try.
 When it doesn’t work out, they come back and tell the rest of the team how good they have it.

 Part of letting them be their own boss is letting them take as many, or as few jobs as they want.
 (This strategy only works with good job costing and knowing when and where the material is used.)
 Knowing they want to make $250.00 – $300.00 a day, Bryon gives them what needs to be done for the day but makes sure they have enough jobs and material on the truck so they can make even more if they want.
 The key he says is to make sure they don’t burn out.
 Whenever he sees a drop in their production rate for the day, he steps in, thanks them for their hard work, and makes sure they are getting enough time off.
 If they have decided to work Saturday, he may tell them no more Saturdays for a week or two or even give them extra money and time to take their family to dinner.
 His goal is to keep them fresh.